fingerprintjs/fingerprintjs-pro-angular/README.md

 ## Getting started

-In order to identify visitors, you'll need a FingerprintJS Pro account (you can [sign up for free](https://dashboard.fingerprintjs.com/signup/)).
+To identify visitors, you'll need a FingerprintJS Pro account (you can [sign up for free](https://dashboard.fingerprintjs.com/signup/)).
 You can learn more about API keys in the [official FingerprintJS Pro documentation](https://dev.fingerprintjs.com/docs/quick-start-guide).

 1. On your Angular Project, you shall include the `FingerprintjsProAngularModule` on your highest level application module.
 The easiest install mode call the `forRoot()` method and pass the `loadOptions` with `apiKey`.
 You can specify multiple configuration options.
 Set a region if you have chosen a non-global region during registration.
 Please refer to the [Regions page](https://dev.fingerprintjs.com/docs/regions).